oroinc/documentation/user_guide/ui_components.rst

 Action Icons
 ^^^^^^^^^^^^

 Last column of any grid in the system, contains icons of actions available for the grid item.
-For example, any contact record can be view, removed or deleted.
+For example, any Contact record can be view, removed or deleted:

 .. image:: ./img/ui_components/action_icons.png